davidlira19/Automated-Builds-CI-CD/docs/README.md

   <img src="images/continous_deployment.png">
 </p>

 On the diagram above we can see all the phases of an Automated Build with the Continuous Integration and Continuous Deployment working on it.
-As you can see, the CI software is the first one working, it builds and test the code, after that the CD sfotware enters in scene testing the release to deploy it and finally operate it.
+As you can see, the CI software is the first one working, it builds and test the code, after that the CD software enters in scene testing the release to deploy it and finally operate it.